 Take time to learn the roads and routes around the test centre.
 In particular the more complicated parts such as one way systems or difficult roundabouts.
 This will help immensely in your test for If you happen to use these routes in your Part 3 test then it will provide you with a much better understanding of what is approaching.
 This will allow you to relay instruction to the examiner in good time.

 Keep control of the situation.
-The examiner at any given time will make error after error and they will come thick and fast if you let him.
+The pupil at any given time will make error after error and they will come thick and fast if you let them.
 These errors escalate quickly and before you know it, all control is lost.
-The moment you see an error, pull the examiner up on it.
-If the errors are coming in fast then ask the examiner to pull up on the left, making sure it is a safe convenient and legal position (SCALP).
-By doing so, you can address the errors he or she has made, analyse them and more importantly, you have regained control.
-This is quite a common technique examiners use.
-So be prepared for that one.
-Another technique the examiner may use at the same time as making errors is to ask you questions that really aren’t relevant to the task at hand.
-This is simply another technique used to see if you can keep control.
-Don’t be afraid to step in and tell the examiner that you will address those questions at a later time but for now all concentration must be given to the task at hand.
+The moment you see an error, deal with it rather than letting it go.
+If the errors are coming in fast then ask the pupil to pull up on the left, making sure it is a safe convenient and legal position (SCALP).

 ADI Part 3 training